spatialos/UnrealSDK/docs/migration.md

 1. From the cloned repository, move the `Game` directory into your project’s Unreal worker directory (this is usually `<root>/workers/unreal`).
 	If you are asked whether to merge or replace the `Game` folder, select merge, otherwise you will delete files that your game depends upon.
-1. Still in the Unreal worker directory, edit the `spatialos.UnrealClient.worker.json` file to remove `"generated_build_scripts_type": "unreal"` completely and to replace `"Game/Intermediate/Improbable/spatialos.unreal.client.build.json"` with `"Game/Source/SpatialOS/spatialos.unreal.client.build.json".`
+1. Still in the Unreal worker directory, edit the `spatialos.UnrealClient.worker.json` file to remove `"generated_build_scripts_type": "unreal"` completely and to replace `"Game/Plugins/SpatialOS/Intermediate/Improbable/spatialos.unreal.client.build.json"` with `"Game/Plugins/SpatialOS/Source/SpatialOS/spatialos.unreal.client.build.json".`
-1. Edit the `spatialos.UnrealWorker.worker.json` file to remove `"generated_build_scripts_type": "unreal"` completely and to replace `"Game/Intermediate/Improbable/spatialos.unreal.worker.build.json"` with `"Game/Source/SpatialOS/spatialos.unreal.worker.build.json".`
+1. Edit the `spatialos.UnrealWorker.worker.json` file to remove `"generated_build_scripts_type": "unreal"` completely and to replace `"Game/Plugins/SpatialOS/Intermediate/Improbable/spatialos.unreal.worker.build.json"` with `"Game/Plugins/SpatialOS/Source/SpatialOS/spatialos.unreal.worker.build.json".`
-1. In `<root>\workers\unreal\Game\Intermediate\Improbable` delete the `spatialos_worker_packages.json` file.
+1. In `<root>\workers\unreal\Game\Plugins\SpatialOS\Intermediate\Improbable` delete the `spatialos_worker_packages.json` file.
-1. In `Game/<yourgame>.uproject` replace all instances of `spatial invoke unreal` with `Binaries\\ThirdParty\\Improbable\\Programs\\unreal_packager`.
+1. In `Game/Plugins/SpatialOS/SpatialOS.uplugin` replace all instances of `spatial invoke unreal` with `Binaries\\ThirdParty\\Improbable\\Programs\\unreal_packager`.
 1. Edit the `spatialos.json` file in two places so that `"version" is “13.0.0”`.
 1. Run `spatial clean` (again).